swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 *	Ventricular Assist Device (VAD) (LVAD, BerlinHeart, Excor…)
 *	Other

-d)	**Pulmonary vascular resistance (wood units)** Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no PVR-value available prior to transplantation)
+d)	**Pulmonary vascular resistance (wood units)**: Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no PVR-value available prior to transplantation).

-PVR is commonly expressed in Wood units (mmHg·min/L) or dynes·s/cm^-5.
+.. note:: PVR is commonly expressed in Wood units (mmHg·min/L) or dynes·s/cm^-5.
 1 Wood unit corresponds to 80 dyn*sec*cm-5.

-e)	**NYHA-Classification**
-Select the NYHA-Class last indicated before transplantation or ‘Missing’ (in case you have no information regarding the NYHA-Classification prior to transplantation)
+e)	**NYHA-Classification**: Select the NYHA-Class last indicated before transplantation or ‘Missing’ (in case you have no information regarding the NYHA-Classification prior to transplantation)

 .. list-table::
   :widths: 30, 130